jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.2.8 Reclass

-Reclassifies the values in a raster image..
+Reclassifies the values in a raster image.

 *Parameters*: